Bioconductor-notebooks/BiocImageBuilder/README.md

 ```
 Then point a browser to **_localhost:6080_** for systems that run Docker natively

-For windows and MacOS systems using VNs - find the the ip by
+For windows and MacOS systems using VNs - find the ip by
 docker-machine ip
 or
 ping docker.local